EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 There should be a **0_GETTINGSTARTED.html**, which is used to introduce new researchers to the project and its structure.
 E.g., indicating the main data files, main processing scripts, and main results.
-This file can be made in any editor and then converted to an html file.
+This file can be made in any editor (Microsoft Word, LaTex, etc) and then converted to an html file.